 Weigh Yourself a Day After Exercising

 Weighing yourself right after an intense cardio session may seem like a no-brainer, but the truth is your scale numbers right after exercise likely will not be as accurate as weighing yourself at any other point in the day.
-In some instance, your numbers on the scale may be less due to loss of fluids, and in some other instances they may be more due to muscles undergoing an inflammatory response as they try to recover.
+In some instances, your numbers on the scale may be less due to loss of fluids, and in some other instances, they may be more due to muscles undergoing an inflammatory response as they try to recover.
 Additionally, water retention can happen right after working out, so it is best to wait a full day before you weigh yourself.
 “You are changing tissues and developing muscle tissue, sometimes you’re getting dehydrated as you work out.
 It will give you inconsistent results,” adds Bellis.

 Avoid Weighing Yourself a Week Before or During Your Period